FAQGURU/FAQGURU/topics/en/css.md

 * https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/How_CSS_works

 [[↑] Back to top](#CSS)
 ### What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
-(Mid)

 * **Bootstrap** - Slow release cycle.
 Bootstrap 4 has been in alpha for almost 2 years.
 Add a spinner button component, as it is widely used.
 * **Semantic UI** - Source code structure makes theme customization extremely hard to understand.
 Its unconventional theming system is a pain to customize.
 Hardcoded config path within the vendor library.
 Not well-designed for overriding variables unlike in Bootstrap.